-Below is a list of Frequently Asked Questions broken down by each user type.
+Below is a list of Frequently Asked Questions arranged by students, instructors, and administrators.

 Don’t see what you’re looking for?
 Please feel free to contact us directly at email@example.com.

-Course feedback is the primary method on campus for faculty to hear from students about what they like and do not like in their courses.
+Course feedback is the primary method on campus for faculty to hear from students about their course experience.
+Course feedback forms typically include questions that ask students to share their opinions about certain aspects of the course e.g., the syllabus or instructor feedback) using a survey scale (strongly disagree -> strongly agree), as well as questions that students you to comment further (e.g., what parts of the course were most valuable and what could be changed).
 Faculty may use student feedback to modify their course content, change their pedagogical approach, and inform their strategies for improving their courses.
-Academic departments and schools/colleges use course feedback data when instructors are being considered for tenure and/or promotion.
+Academic departments and schools/colleges use course feedback data to determine course offerings and when instructors are being considered for tenure and/or promotion.

 Your feedback is valued and used by departments and instructors.
 Your input is very important and directly impacts actions to update and enhance course instruction and environments.

 We understand that you may be taking several courses which leads to a good amount of feedback to provide.
-Part of our goal is to receive your direct feedback for each course offered at Syracuse University so that we can work together to improve each individual learning environment as well as the entire campus collectively.
-Together we can make changes and improve the quality of life.
+Our goal is to receive your direct feedback for each course offered at Syracuse University so that we can work together to improve each individual learning environment as well as the entire campus collectively.
+Together we can make changes and improve the quality of life and the academic experience.

-I received an email from “Syracuse University Course Feedback” instead of from a department.
+I received an email from “Syracuse University Course Feedback” instead of from my instructor or the course’s department.
 What’s that about?

-- Log in to coursefeedback.syr.edu with your netID and password
+- Log in to coursefeedback.syr.edu with your Syracuse University credentials.

 If you are having problems accessing forms, it may be a browser issue.
-EvaluationKIT requires the acceptance of a session cookie by the browser software.
+The course feedback system requires the acceptance of a session cookie by the browser software.
 If you cannot view your forms, please check to see that cookies are enabled in the browser you are using.
 Allowing cookies is not the default setting in the most recent Safari version, so if you use Safari, please:

 - Click on “Safari” in the main menu, then “Preferences” from the sub-menu.